SamuelMoor-Smith/road-segmentation/README.md

 ## Prediction

 To predict the models need to be in the model_checkpoints folder.
 You can download the models that we used for the final prediction from the following links:

 UNet++: https://polybox.ethz.ch/index.php/s/ia04RfduAomnGfY

 DeepLabV3+: https://polybox.ethz.ch/index.php/s/CsxmE1UssTIxhwj

 PSPNet: https://polybox.ethz.ch/index.php/s/1enDvq10AekQZ6a

+You can either specify multiple models or just a single one to get the prediction.
+The length of the models, the checkpoints and the backbones has to match.

-The prediction can be done with the following command:
+The prediction to recreate our results can be done with the following command:

 ```bash
 python submit_smp.py --models UnetPlusPlus DeepLabV3Plus PSPNet --checkpoints model_checkpoints/UNetpp_B7_Final.pt model_checkpoints/DeepLab_regnetx_final.pt model_checkpoints/Psp_resnet200e_final.pt --backbones efficientnet-b7 timm-regnetx_160 timm-resnest200e --device cpu --data-dir data --submission-dir submissions/Ensemble.csv